Harnessing Hybrid Frequency-Entangled Qudits through Quantum Interference: Experiment

 \subsubsection{Quantification of entanglement of HFEQs}

-Based on the above discussion and tests, the frequency structure, dimensionality, and individual and global frequency correlation of the HFEQs have been fully characterized using HOM and Franson interference.
-The high visibility of Franson interference indicates that the generated HFEQs exhibit strong frequency anti-correlations, providing confidence in estimating their entanglement strength, the Schmidt number $K_F$, using the approach proposed in Sec. \ref{thoeory_HOM}.
-To achieve this, the HOM visibilities of each HFEQ in Fig. \ref{TPI_5bin}(c) and Fig. \ref{TPI_7_11bin}(a)-(c) are individually analyzed using the method in Appendix.\ref{fitting} with respect to their corresponding $\tau_H$.
+Based on the above discussion and tests, the frequency structure, dimensionality, and individual and global frequency correlations of the HFEQs have been fully characterized using HOM and Franson interference.
+The obtained high visibility of Franson interference indicates that the generated HFEQs exhibit strong frequency anti-correlations, providing confidence in estimating their entanglement strength, the Schmidt number $K_F$, using the approach proposed in Sec. \ref{thoeory_HOM}.
+To achieve this, the HOM visibilities of each HFEQ in Fig. \ref{TPI_5bin}(c) and Figs. \ref{TPI_7_11bin}(a)-\ref{TPI_7_11bin}(c) are individually analyzed using the method discussed in Appendix.\ref{fitting} with respect to their corresponding $\tau_H$.
 The results are presented by the yellow squares in Fig. \ref{visibility_tau}.
-In this result, we can observe a general trend: as $\tau_H$ increases, $V_H$ begins to decrease.
+In this result, we can observe a general trend: $V_H$ begins to decrease as $\tau_H$ increases.
 The underlying causes of this trend, as discussed in Sec. \ref{thoeory_HOM}, may stem from two primary factors.
 On the one hand, it could be due to the finite pump bandwidth or dephasing that causes the reduction of entanglement.
-On the other hand, the finite frequency resolution of the ToFS may also contribute to the reduction in observed $V_H$.
+On the other hand, the finite frequency resolution of the ToFS may also contribute to the observation of a reduced $V_H$.

-To understand the primary cause of the decrease in $V_H$, the black dashed line in Fig. \ref{visibility_tau} represents the relationship between HOM interference visibility and $\tau_H$, taking into account spectral blurring due to the finite frequency resolution of ToFS (Appendix.\ref{jitter_app}).
-This trend shows that as $\tau_H$ increases and the HOM modulation frequency rises, the finite resolution of ToFS limits a complete resolution of the fine structure of the single-mode spectrum, leading to a reduction in $V_H$.
+To understand the primary cause of the decrease in $V_H$, the black dashed line in Fig. \ref{visibility_tau} represents the relationship between HOM interference visibility and $\tau_H$, when taking into account the spectral blurring due to the finite frequency resolution of ToFS (Appendix.\ref{jitter_app}).
+This trend shows that as $\tau_H$ increases and the HOM modulation frequency rises, the finite resolution (31 pm) of ToFS limits a complete resolution of the fine structure of the single-mode spectrum, leading to a reduction in $V_H$.
 On the other hand, by comparing the experimental results with the simulations, we observe that the measured HOM interference visibility of the HFEQs essentially reaches the upper limit imposed by the experimental apparatus.